What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: The System:

 \section{The System: \diymod{}}

-We designed \diymod{} as an open source browser extension\footnote[5]{~The source code can be found at \url{https://github.com/XXXXXXXX/diy_mod} [anonymized for review]} that creates a personalized content moderation layer between users and platform content.
+We designed \diymod{} as an open source browser extension \footnote[5]{~The source code can be found at \href{https://github.com/UMichHCI/diymod}{https://github.com/UMichHCI/diymod}} that creates a personalized content moderation layer between users and platform content.
 Consider Rex from our opening vignette.
 After installing \diymod{}, he opens the extension popup.
 Through the conversational interface, he types: ``I have an eating disorder that I'm trying to manage.
 Food pictures trigger cravings and obsessive thoughts I can't control.''
 He then configures the filter with a high sensitivity level to apply only to images, setting the duration to `Always'.

 Minutes later, Rex scrolls his Reddit's popular feed: \texttt{r/popular} and encounters a post celebrating a community event, with an image showing people gathered around a table filled with food. \diymod{} intercepts the posts (text and image) before it reaches the browser.
 The system's backend analyzes the text and image against Rex's filter and applies an appropriate transformation, such as using semantic inpainting to remove the food while preserving the social context of the gathering (\Cref{fig:teaser_user_pov}b).
 A small \textsc{``Modified by DIY-MOD''} indicator appears (\Cref{fig:teaser_user_pov}d).
 Rex can now safely engage with the post without being exposed to his triggers.
 The original post remains unchanged for everyone else; the transformation happens only in Rex's browser.